Foraging for Free Chicken Feed

-- Marigold (makes yolks a deep orange color!)
+- Marigolds (makes yolks a deep orange color!)

 - Alfalfa (but NOT when it is flowering)

 Chickens will also do a lot of damage eating your prized hostas, daylilies, and other landscaping plants.
 I don’t let my flock in the garden because they’ll also decimate lettuce, spinach, kale, tomatoes, and many other vegetables.
-Toss any oversized cucumbers and zucchini or bolting lettuce into their pen for a tasty treat.
+However, you can toss any oversized cucumbers and zucchini or bolting lettuce into their pen for a tasty treat.
 Split open pumpkins and winter squash and they will happily gobble up the flesh.

 *Anti-nutrients: Some plants contain chemicals that prevent our bodies from absorbing nutrients.
-Amaranth leaves, some dried beans (such as soy), and alfalfa that is flowering are all plant materials that can prevent our digestive system (and those of pets and livestock) from utilizing nutrients.
-If enough of these chemicals are consumed, it can cause serious health issues and malnourishment.
+Amaranth leaves, uncooked dried beans (such as soy), and alfalfa plants that are flowering are all plant materials that can prevent our digestive system (and those of pets and livestock) from utilizing nutrients.
+If enough of these chemicals are consumed, they can cause serious health issues and malnourishment.